ILoveStudying/AM-RGCN/README.md

 We select data on the first 50 days as the training set and valid set, and the remaining 12 days as the test set.

 # Parameter Setting
 The detail setting of our experiment refers to our paper.
+CUDA memory-usage: >7GB for PEMSD8; >12GB for PEMSD4.
+You can reduce the $batch_size$ if necessary.

 # Usage